remirror/remirror/docs/getting-started/commands-and-helpers.md

 Commands and there `.enabled` property execute the **exact same code** - the difference is whether they are _dispatched_ to the document or not.

-Commands must do 2 things
+Commands must do two things:

 1. Return `true` or `false`, to indicate whether they are enabled right now.
 2. Check whether the `dispatch` property is present.